shvets/linux_provision/README.md

 ls # content of demo folder
 ```

-These commands from **linux_provision** gem will build your environment for demo project (install dvm, ruby, postgres, postgres user and tables):
+These commands from **linux_provision** gem will build your environment for the demo project (install rvm, ruby, postgres, postgres user and posters tables):

 ```bash
 thor linux_install:prepare